What's known about German sentenced to death in Belarus? – DW – 07/24/2024

 "The death penalty is a cruel and inhumane form of punishment that Germany rejects under all circumstances.
 We are working worldwide for its abolition and are working hard against its implementation with all those affected," the statement added.

-Little is known about Krieger.
-Two profiles on the LinkedIn platform, both created in August 2023, have identical data and photos — one is for Rico Krieger and the other for Rico Krieger Heinemann.
+Little is known about Rico K. Two profiles on the LinkedIn platform, both created in August 2023, have identical data and photos but slightly different names.
 Recently, a photo of a Belarusian court was posted on a Telegram channel loyal to the regime of Belarusian leader Alexander Lukashenko.
 The defendant in the court looked like the person in the LinkedIn photos.

-In a job application posted on the platform, the person going by Rico Krieger wrote that he was 29-years-old.
+In a job application posted on the platform, the person going by Rico K. wrote that he was 29 years old.
 He said he was born in the German capital, Berlin, and currently lived in Germany, but was hoping to move to the US within a year.
 He also gave a US phone number.

 A Telegram account, which uses the same photo as on LinkedIn, also exists.

-On LinkedIn, Krieger described himself as a mechanic, security guard, social worker and medical worker.
+On LinkedIn, Rico K. described himself as a mechanic, security guard, social worker and medical worker.
 It was in the latter capacity that he started working for the German Red Cross in June 2021.
-The Red Cross has confirmed that Krieger worked for the organization, but said this had nothing to do with his trip abroad.
+The Red Cross has confirmed that Rico K. worked for the organization, but said this had nothing to do with his trip abroad.

 What is the case about?

-According to Pavel Sapelka, a lawyer for the Belarusian human rights center Viasna, Krieger was remanded in custody on October 6, 2023.
+According to Pavel Sapelka, a lawyer for the Belarusian human rights center Viasna, Rico K. was remanded in custody on October 6, 2023.
 It is unknown where he was arrested.

-Belarusian media outlets loyal to Lukashenko have reported that Krieger made contact with the Ukrainian secret service in autumn 2022 and intended to join the Kastus Kalinouski Regiment, a unit of Belarusian volunteers fighting with Ukrainians against Russia.
-The unit has declared that it has never had anything to do with Krieger.
+Belarusian media outlets loyal to Lukashenko have reported that Rico K. made contact with the Ukrainian secret service in autumn of 2022 and intended to join the Kastus Kalinouski Regiment, a unit of Belarusian volunteers fighting with Ukrainians against Russia.
+The unit has declared that it has never had anything to do with Rico K.

 "It is unclear why he would have wanted to join the Kastus Kalinouski Regiment and not the International Legion of the Ukrainian Army, which was set up for foreigners.
 And why would he have gone to Belarus of all places?" asked Belarusian-German historian Alexander Friedman.

-Sapelka told DW that Krieger had been charged with terrorism because he is supposed to have been involved in an explosion.
+Sapelka told DW that Rico K. had been charged with terrorism because he is supposed to have been involved in an explosion.
 But what kind of explosion and where is not known.
-At the trial, it was said Krieger had been ordered by Ukraine's SBU security service to spy and take photographs in Asipovichy, which is around 100 kilometers (about 60 miles) southeast of the Belarusian capital, Minsk.
+At the trial, it was said Rico K. had been ordered by Ukraine's SBU security service to spy and take photographs in Asipovichy, which is around 100 kilometers (about 60 miles) southeast of the Belarusian capital, Minsk.

 There was reportedly an explosion at the station on October 5, 2023, which the independent Community of Railway Workers of Belarus reported as being powerful.
 But there were no casualties or major damage.

-Anatoly Glaz, spokesman for the Belarusian Foreign Ministry, confirmed ongoing talks about the Krieger case with German diplomats.
+Anatoly Glaz, spokesman for the Belarusian Foreign Ministry, confirmed ongoing talks about Rico K.'s case with German diplomats.
 He said Belarus had suggested various options on request of the German Foreign Ministry, which has not yet made a statement on the proposals.

-"They didn't conduct this whole trial to execute Krieger, but to exchange him and get something in return," said the historian Friedman.
+"They didn't conduct this whole trial to execute [K.], but to exchange him and get something in return," said the historian Friedman.

 Vadim Prokhorov, a lawyer who fled Russia, told DW that Vladimir Putin's regime needed a German citizen to haggle with thanks to the help of its vassal Lukashenko.

-The Belarusian state media have reported that Krieger did not protest against the sentence, which could be carried out at any time.
+The Belarusian state media have reported that Rico K. did not protest against the sentence, which could be carried out at any time.
 More than 300 people have been executed in Belarus since 1991.

 Human rights organizations have called on Belarus to abolish the death penalty.
 The Berlin-based human rights organization Liberico said that "in light of the grave human rights violations, many of which might amount to crimes against humanity, including the 'numerous and systematic violations of the rights to due process and a fair trial' before Belarusian courts documented by the OHCHR, the use of the death penalty is particularly alarming."

-Note: An earlier version of this article included Rico K.'s entire name.
-DW has removed it following a request from his family in line with the German press codex.